Historic Landscape Preservation and Programs

 Historic Landscape Initiative

 Since the 1930's GCG has been actively involved with various aspects of preserving Georgia's landscape history.
 For the past twenty years, one of its signature programs is the Georgia Historic Landscape Initiative (GHLI).
-GHLI is a collaboration among The Garden Club of Georgia, Inc., the Georgia Historic Preservation Division of the Department of Community Affairs, the National Park Service, Southeast Region, the Cherokee Garden Library, Kenan Research Center at the Atlanta History Center, and the University of Georgia, College of Environment + Design, Historic Preservation Program.
+GHLI is a collaboration among The Garden Club of Georgia, Inc. and the Cherokee Garden Library, Kenan Research Center at the Atlanta History Center, and the University of Georgia, College of Environment + Design, Historic Preservation Program.
 The purpose of the GHLI is to conducta statewide inventory of historic gardens and landscapes of Georgia.
 For more information on the program, click here.

 Historic Landscape Grant

-The Garden Club of Georgia, Inc. partners with the Georgia Department of Natural Resources Historic Preservation Division, the Southeast Regional Office of the National Park Service, the Cherokee Garden Library at the Atlanta History Center, and the Georgia Department of Economic Development (GDecD) to provide this grant.
+The Garden Club of Georgia, Inc. partners with the the Cherokee Garden Library at the Atlanta History Centerto provide this grant.
 Funding is provided in the form of 50/50 matching grants at a maximum of $3,000.
 Grants are funded for a one-year period.
 For details on the application process, click here.

 2021 Grant Recipients